CodyReichert/awesome-cl/README.md

 ## REPLs ##

+* [icl](https://github.com/atgreen/icl) - an enhanced REPL for the terminal.
+MIT.
+  * based on Slynk: shares many features with Slime.
 * [cl-repl](https://github.com/lisp-maintainers/cl-repl) - an ipython-like REPL.
 With completion, shell commands, magic commands, debugger, etc. [GPL3][2].
   * binary releases: simply download a binary (Ubuntu, OSX, Windows) and run it.
   * [colorthemes](https://github.com/koji-kojiro/lem-pygments-colorthemes).
+  * compared to icl: has an interactive debugger, has a `!` shell shortcut, has an `%edit` command, has classic readline-based autocompletion (icl has a drop-down), not based on Slynk, can't connect to a running Lisp image.
 * [sbcli](https://github.com/hellerve/sbcli) - a readline REPL for SBCL.
 With completion, quick commands, optional syntax highlighting (with pygments), and no interactive debugger.
 [GPL3][2].
 * [magic-ed](https://github.com/sanel/magic-ed) - a tiny editing facility, where you can directly load, edit, manipulate and evaluate file or file content from the REPL, when going to a full IDE is too much.
 [MIT][200].